20 Ways to Improve Your Blog and Drive More Traffic to Your Website

 Use Pinterest

-Pinterest is a crucial tool for your digital marketing repertoire in 2020, especially if your target market includes women of any age.
-The platform acts like a search engine and social media platform, driving traffic to your website via backlinks and eye-catching visuals.
+Pinterest is a crucial tool for your digital marketing repertoire in the 2020s.
+The platform acts like both a search engine and social media platform, driving traffic to your website via backlinks and eye-catching visuals.

 Link Out to Authority Sites

 While internal links are important for SEO, using external links is equally as crucial for determining your site’s ranking on search engines.
-Linking out to authority sites in your niche tells Google and the other search crawlers more about what type of content is on your blog.
+Linking out to authority sites in your niche tells Google and the other search crawlers more about what your site is all about.
 In turn, you’ll receive more organic traffic.

 Start an Email List

 Growing a list of subscribers is an excellent way to keep track of the people who are visiting your site and are interested in what you have to offer.
-By getting them to sign up, you’re also making sure that even if your social media pages somehow go down, you’ve got that list of potential customers right there.
+By getting them to sign up, you’re also making sure that even if your social media pages somehow go down, you’ve got that list of potential customers right there in front of you.

 Research Competitors in Your Niche